ermcgrew/bootcamp_project_two/README.md

 In this repo:
   * Resources folder: sqlite database with Pitchfork reviews
-  * ETL rroject final report: written summary of work and instructions for database use
+  * ETL project final report: written summary of work and instructions for database use
   * pitchfork_spotify_ETL.ipynb: jupyter notebook with code for ETL
   * table_schema.sql: create table code for postgres